-Third, the theory predicts that the relation between FCOJ futures returns and the temperature should be nonlinear.
+Finally, the theory predicts that the relation between FCOJ futures returns and the temperature should be nonlinear.
 As the temperature drops further below freezing, the impact on production (duration of the freeze aside) should be more severe.
 The regression results of Table 5 strongly support the nonlinear nature of the theoretical relation.
 The coefficient on the nonlinear term in the polynomial regression is highly significant with a t-statistic of approximately 7.
 Figure 3 graphs the fitted relations of all four models, and both the kernel regression and nonlinear specification show a highly convex relation between FCOJ returns and freezing temperature levels.
 The piecewise linear model captures the convexity between freezing and above freezing temperature but fails to capture the convexity within the low temperature region.
 Further subdividing the low temperature range may permit a better fit, i.e., less misspecification, but estimation error would also increase.

-3.2 Another Look
+4.2 Another Look

-The results of Section 3.1 are in stark contrast to the existing literature's view about weather and FCOJ returns.
-That is, when theory expects a strong relation between FCOJ futures returns and temperature, the data strongly supports it.
-One should note, however, that the $R^2$ s are on the order of 50%.
+The results of Section 4.1 are in stark contrast to the existing view in the literature about weather and FCOJ returns.
+They show that researchers need to be cautious in how they interpret the relation between asset prices and fundamentals.
+In this case, the theory predicts a strong relation only under certain conditions, i.e., freezing temperatures.
+In fact, when those conditions are met, the R^2 s are very high.
+The existing literature concludes that temperature has limited explanatory power for FCOJ futures returns because it implicitly focuses on the 99% of observations that by theory have no predicted relation.
+The fact that most of the time there is no relation between temperature and returns is good news for the theory and market efficiency, not bad news.
+One should note, however, that the R^2 s are on the order of 50%.
 This suggests there is substantial variation left to be explained.
-Of course, the empirical models in Section 3.1 ignore potentially important information and assume that the actual temperature describes the entire shift in the likelihood of there being a freeze and its magnitude.
+Of course, the empirical models in Section 4.1 ignore potentially important information and assume that the actual temperature describes the entire shift in the likelihood of there being a freeze and its magnitude.
 While the true likelihood will be difficult for the researcher to uncover, it is possible to gather more evidence on the true functional form.
 In particular, beyond the actual realization of a freeze, what other information might be helpful in describing the shift in the freeze likelihood?

-3.2.1 Forecasts
+4.2.1 Forecasts

 One issue, highlighted by Roll, is the fact that the market also has access to temperature forecasts.
-He looks at the relation between returns and temperature surprises (the difference between the realized temperature and the forecast), but he does not focus on these surprises when freezing temperatures are either predicted or realized, i.e., when they will tell us something about the market's change in perception of the likelihood of a freeze.
+Roll looks at the relation between returns and temperature surprises (the difference between the realized temperature and the forecast), but he does not focus on these surprises when freezing temperatures are either predicted or realized, i.e., when they will tell us something about the market's change in perception of the likelihood of a freeze.
 Theory suggests that this is the only time when forecasts should matter.
-We rectify this omission by using freeze related temperatures and forecasts and by examining $R^2$ s for different groups of observations as above.
+We rectify this omission by using freeze related temperatures and forecasts and by examining R^2 s for different groups of observations as above.
 The intuition for the role of forecasts is simple.
-For example, if the market knew with probability one that there would be a freeze the next day, then the actual realization would have no information.
-That is, all the price movement would occur the day before.
-Thus, the model of Section 3.1, which ignores forecasts, is a lower bound on the true model's ability to explain the relation between FCOJ futures returns and temperature.
+For example, if the market knew with probability one that there would be a freeze the next day, then the actual realization would have no information (ignoring the issue of the severity of the freeze).
+The price movement due to the fully anticipated freeze would occur the day before.
+Thus, the model of Section 4.1, which ignores forecasts, provides a lower bound on the true model's ability to explain the relation between FCOJ futures returns and temperature.